Eric Clapton: Charitable work

-In 1993, Clapton was appointed a director of Clouds House, a UK treatment centre for drug and alcohol dependence, and served on their board until 1997.
-Clapton also served on the board of directors for The Chemical Dependency Centre from 1994 until 1999.
-Both charities subsequently merged to become Action on Addiction in 2007.
+In 1993, Clapton was appointed a director of Clouds House, a UK treatment centre for drug and alcohol dependence, and was a member of the board until 1997.
+He also served on the board of directors for The Chemical Dependency Centre from 1994 until 1999.
+The two charities subsequently merged to become Action on Addiction in 2007.

-In 1998, he established the Crossroads Centre in Antigua to help others overcome their addictions to drugs and alcohol and is active in its management oversight and fundraising to the present day.
-Clapton has organised the Crossroads Guitar Festival in 1999, 2004, 2007, 2010, 2013 and 2019 to raise funds for this centre.
-In 1999, Clapton auctioned off some of his guitar collection to raise more than US$5 million for continuing support of the Crossroads Centre.
-A second guitar auction, including the "Cream" of Clapton's collection – as well as guitars donated by famous friends – was held on 24 June 2004.
+In 1998, Clapton established the Crossroads Centre in Antigua to help others to overcome addiction to drugs and alcohol.
+He has remained active in its management oversight and fundraising to the present day.
+He organised the Crossroads Guitar Festival in 1999, 2004, 2007, 2010, 2013, 2019 and 2023 to raise funds for the centre.
+In 1999, Clapton auctioned off some of his guitar collection and raised more than US$5 million for continued support of the Crossroads Centre.
+A second guitar auction, which included the "Cream" of Clapton's collection, as well as guitars donated by famous friends, was held on 24 June 2004 at Christie's and raised US$7,438,624.
 His Lowden acoustic guitar sold for US$41,825.

-The revenue garnered by this auction at Christie's was US$7,438,624.
-In 2011, he auctioned off over 150 items at a New York auction with proceeds going to his Crossroads Centre.
-Items included his guitar from the Cream reunion tour in 2005, speaker cabinets used in the early 1970s from his days with Derek and the Dominos, and some guitars from Jeff Beck, J. J. Cale, and Joe Bonamassa.
-In March 2011 he raised more than £1.3 million when he auctioned off 138 lots, made up of 75 guitars and 55 amps from his personal collection, including a 1984 Gibson hollow body guitar, a Gianni Versace suit from his 1990 concert at the Royal Albert Hall, and a replica of the famous Fender Stratocaster known as "Blackie", which fetched more than $30,000.
-All proceeds again went to Crossroads.
+In 2011, Clapton sold over 150 items at a New York auction, with the proceeds going to the Crossroads Centre.
+Items sold included his guitar from the Cream reunion tour in 2005, speaker cabinets used in the early 1970s from his days with Derek and the Dominos, and guitars from Jeff Beck, J. J. Cale, and Joe Bonamassa.
+In March 2011, Clapton raised more than £1.3 million when he auctioned off 138 lots, consisting of 75 guitars and 55 amps from his personal collection, including a 1948 Gibson hollow body guitar; a Gianni Versace suit from his 1990 concert at the Royal Albert Hall; and a replica of his famous Fender Stratocaster known as "Blackie", which fetched more than $30,000.
+All proceeds went to Crossroads.

-Clapton has performed at the Secret Policeman's Ball, a benefit show co-founded by Monty Python member John Cleese on behalf of Amnesty International.
-He made his first appearance at the 1981 show held in London's Theatre Royal, Drury Lane, and he subsequently became an activist.
+Clapton has performed at The Secret Policeman's Ball, a benefit show co-founded by Monty Python member John Cleese on behalf of Amnesty International.
+He made his first appearance at the show, held in London's Theatre Royal, Drury Lane, in 1981, and subsequently became an activist.
 Clapton has collaborated with The Prince's Trust, the leading UK youth charity, which provides training, personal development, business start up support, mentoring, and advice.
 He has performed at the charity's rock concert numerous times since the 1980s, most recently in 2010.
-In 2008, he donated a song to Aid Still Required's CD to assist with the restoration of the devastation done to Southeast Asia from the 2004 tsunami.
+In 2008, he donated a song to Aid Still Required's CD to assist with the restoration of Southeast Asia after the devastation inflicted by the 2004 tsunami.